KSAH-42/RabbitOM/README.md

 * Improve cpu an memory consumption during rending

 ➡️ Breaking changes since the version 2.0.0.4:
-* namespace reoragnization
+* namespace reorganization
 * add H264 player

 ➡️ Next arrivals:

 * Adding H265 player
-* Adding H266
+* Adding next RTSP Client
-* Adding new RTSP Client implementation with TLS Support
+* Adding RTSP receivers
 * Adding RTCP layer
+* Onvif
 * Adding support video decoder for rendering MPEG using C++ WRL or COM/ATL
-* Onvif integration will comes with deep integration events support, ptz, io, config, discovery, etc..

 * ⚠️ COMING REFACTORY: the RtspClient class WILL BE REMOVED totally and willbe REPLACED by a better implementation with immutable types and builder, and other nices things the new implementation is located temporaly in a different assembly (streaming.experimentation)